Satwik-Pamulaparthy/pytorch-copy/README.md

 The exact details of the assignment can be found here - [https://github.com/mlip-cmu/f2024/blob/main/labs/lab03.md](https://github.com/mlip-cmu/f2024/blob/main/labs/lab03.md)

+**Deliverables:**

-✅ and fix a merge conflict locally.
+✅ Create and fix a merge conflict locally.
 Then, amend the merge commit to state that a merge conflict was resolved.

 ✅ Raise a pull request with your new changes.
 Show the the url of the pull request to a TA.

-Explain to a TA the difference between a cloned and forked repository, when you would use each, and why we use pull requests.
+✅ Explain to a TA the difference between a cloned and forked repository, when you would use each, and why we use pull requests.